Maiden at the Stream

 in empty faded rectangles and squares

-regretting having let the paintings go,
+regretting we had let the paintings go,

 Next Home